A detail of the cross vaults and stain glasses in a church in Segovia, Spain

 How to use modal verbs in Spanish?

-The use of modal verbs is pretty straightforward in Spanish, as they’re followed by a main verb in the infinitive form.
+The use of modal verbs is pretty straightforward in Spanish, as they’re followed by a main verb in the form.
 For instance:

 modalmain verb